-Upon finishing the Seventh Symphony in the spring of 1812, Beethoven began immediately on his Eighth.
-He worked on it through a summer retreat to the spa town of Teplitz, where he wrote (but never sent) a heartbreaking love letter to his “Immortal Beloved,” who was probably Antonie Brentano, a married woman from Frankfurt.
+Upon finishing the Seventh Symphony in the spring of 1812, Ludwig van Beethoven began immediately on his Eighth.
+He worked on it through a summer retreat in the spa town of Teplitz, where he wrote (but never sent) a heartbreaking love letter to his “Immortal Beloved,” who may have been Antonie Brentano, a married woman from Frankfurt.
 With the Napoleonic Wars disrupting concert life in Vienna, the Seventh Symphony did not reach the public until the end of 1813, and the Eighth was delayed until February of 1814, in a performance that Beethoven conducted, despite his near-total deafness.

-The opening passage of the Eighth Symphony honors “Classical” ideals of balance—downward motion answered by upward, loud followed by soft.
+The opening passage of the Eighth Symphony is a study in balance: downward motion answered by upward; loud followed by soft.
 Having offered a full glimpse of the primary theme, Beethoven immediately deconstructs it into its essential, leaping gesture.
 The leaps segue into the secondary theme (in the “wrong” key, incidentally), and this motive gets hung up too and starts leaping again.
-By the end of the exposition, the whole orchestra is jumping up and down in octaves, a gesture that carries forward into the development section.
-The climax, marked fortississimo, coincides with the start of the recapitulation, although the primary theme is buried in the basses and bassoons.
-That unassuming melody ultimately gets the last word, but not until the end of a surprising coda.
+Eventually the whole orchestra piles on with jumps up and down in octaves, a gesture that carries forward into the development section.

 The finale flies by at a whirlwind Allegro vivace tempo, which Beethoven specified as 84 measures per minute.
-(In the tremolo figures, as in the entrance of the violins, each note lasts not quite six-hundredths of a second!)
-Besides the obvious excitement of such fast music, it invites the ear to draw out larger patterns from within a motion that is too quick to process on a note-by-note basis, much like the process of refinement that occurred compositionally in the first movement.
+(When the violins enter with tremolo figures, each note lasts not quite six-hundredths of a second!)
+Besides the obvious excitement of such fast music, it invites the ear to draw out larger patterns from within motion that is too quick to process on a note-by-note basis, forming another strategy to crystallize the essence of musical material.